-The authors of [15] and [6] proposed an alternative learning criterion based on the idea of generalized pseudo-likelihood [21].
-The alternative criterion does not maximize the log-likelihood but maximizes the predictive conditional probabilities among all the visible variables of a DBM.
+The authors of [18] and [6] proposed an alternative learning criterion based on the idea of generalized pseudo-likelihood [24].
+The alternative criterion does not maximize the log-likelihood but maximizes the predictive (approximate) conditional probabilities among all the visible variables of a DBM.

 It is important in the future to compare these recently proposed algorithms together with the two-stage pretraining algorithm as well as the conventional pretraining algorithm against each other.
-In the case of RBMs, in [25], the authors compared various learning criteria such as maximum-likelihood, contrastive divergence, ratio matching [22] and maximum pseudo-likelihood [4], and they found that each algorithm resulted in solutions that are different in multiple aspects.
+In the case of RBMs, the authors in [28] compared various learning criteria such as maximum-likelihood, contrastive divergence, ratio matching [25] and maximum pseudo-likelihood [4], and they found that each algorithm resulted in solutions that are different in multiple aspects.
 A similar approach of comparing different learning criteria for the DBM will reveal their inductive biases and allow us to choose an appropriate learning algorithm.